ptsouth97/EclipseDataminer/README.md

 * Next, a frequency search is performed using the [Lomb-Scargle module from Astropy](http://docs.astropy.org/en/stable/stats/lombscargle.html)
 * After the frequency is found, the folded light curve (phase plot) is generated
 * The primary eclipse minima is set to phase zero and all other points are adjusted accordingly
-* The phase plot is extended from 0-to-1 to -0.75 to 1.25 in order to show the full behavior of the eclipse
+* The phase plot is extended from (0 to 1) to (-0.75 to 1.25) in order to show the full behavior of the eclipse
 * A more precise estimate of the primary minima is determined by examining a close up and adjusting the zero-phase position
 * All plots and data are saved to the working directory